smv-manovihar/cloudflow-plus/README.md

 📄 Check out the API routes documentation at `http://localhost:8000/docs`.

-**Terminal 3: Start the Frontend Development Server (React)**
+**Terminal 3: Start the Frontend Development Server (Next.js)**

 ```bash
 # In the /frontend directory
 npm run dev
 ```

-The React app will open automatically in your browser at `http://localhost:5173`.
+The Next.js app will be available at `http://localhost:3000`.
 You should now have a fully functional local instance of CloudFlow+\!

 ## 💡 Usage

 1.  **Upload Files:** Drag and drop files onto the main dashboard or use the upload button.
 Files will be uploaded to your configured MinIO server.
-2.  **Smart Sync:** Navigate to the 'Sync' page.
-You can trigger a manual sync to push all new objects from MinIO to your AWS S3 bucket or configure a periodic sync job.
+2.  **Smart Sync:** Click the 'Sync' icon next to an individual file to sync it with AWS S3.
+To sync all new files from your local MinIO server at once, use the 'Full Sync' button.
 3.  **Share a File:**
     - Click the 'Share' icon next to any file.
     - In the modal, set an optional password and an expiration date.